Feds: Cocaine worth $450,000 seized from wheelchair wheels - NewsBreak

 Feds: Cocaine worth $450,000 seized from wheelchair wheels

-NEW YORK (AP) — Customs officers at New York’s Kennedy International Airport seized $450,000 worth of cocaine from a traveler who was smuggling the drugs in the wheels of her wheelchair, federal authorities announced.
+Customs officers at New York 's Kennedy International Airport seized $450,000 worth of cocaine from a traveler who was smuggling the drugs in the wheels of her wheelchair, federal authorities announced.

 The officers X-rayed the wheelchair and noticed an “anomaly” in all four wheels, CPB officials said in a news release.
 Officers checked the tires and found a white powder that tested positive for cocaine, they said.